substrate-system/frost-dkg/README.md

 [![license](https://img.shields.io/badge/license-Big_Time-blue?style=flat-square)](LICENSE)

-Multiple participants generate a shared secret key.
-No single party ever knows the complete key.
+A group of participants collaboratively generate a public-private keypair, and **no single party ever knows the complete private key**.
 The protocol produces a threshold signature scheme where any `t` out of `n` participants can sign messages, but fewer than `t` cannot.